 What’s Your Story?

-Generation Y (The Millennials), and Generation Z, are the most photographed people in history.
+Generation Y (The Millennials) and Generation Z are the most photographed people in history.
 Yet, these individuals see their pictures the least in the context of their life history.
 Why?
-Because everyone takes millions of images that remain in their iPhones forever, without any proper backup, rhyme, or theme.
+Because everyone takes millions of images that remain in their iPhones forever without proper backup, rhyme, or theme.
 Therefore, what’s your story?
 Let’s discover this by organizing pictures.

 Many people struggle with clutter and find loose pictures from years past, gathering dust, disorganized, among many unrelated documents, or stacked in plastic bags in the most unimaginable places.

 But knowing our life stories and family history gives us resilience and enhances our self-esteem.
 Pictures tell our stories.
 Pictures are important.
 We need to provide those photographs with the respect and importance they deserve.

 But how do we reconcile the forgotten past (printed pictures in plastic bags) with the high-speed present (images hidden in our iPhones) to make them come alive and tell our stories?
 First, we need to organize the pictures!

 So, here’s a detailed guide for you to organize all your pictures.
 Let’s begin.

 Find these pictures around the house, office, car, and relative’s homes.
 You should undergo a thorough home organization process of your home to start (this is how we find most pictures!).

 Remember to round up all those old photo albums and scrapbooks.
 Photo albums are rarely ever complete or coherent.
 Include all your framed prints displayed and hidden in closets and drawers.
 Gather them all.

 2. Remove prints from frames and photo albums